Last updated on March 27th, 2025 at 04:35 pm

 - Oogie Boogie Bash, select nights in September and October.

-Watch out for 3 day weekends since it’s everyone’s favorite time to go to the Disneyland Resort.
+And don’t forget to watch out for 3 day weekends since it’s everyone’s favorite time to go to the Disneyland Resort.
 To make the most of those holiday weekends, try snagging an extra day of vacation on the Friday before, or the Tuesday following.

 We are going December 2021 because that is my Winter Vacation as a teacher.
 We planned on staying 3 days.
 Do you think we can do the first of the week?
 Around the 20-22?
 I’m looking at your Hotels + Tickets.
 Thanks in adavance.